 Parent page: PCB Panels

 The PCB panel allows you to browse the current PCB design using a range of filter modes to determine which object types or design elements are listed, highlighted or selected.
 The panel also has editing modes for specific object types or design elements that provide dedicated controls for editing procedures.
-You also can access the properties for any element listed in the panel.
+Note that you can access the properties for any element listed in the panel.

-When the PCB Editor is active, click the Panels button at the bottom-right corner of the workspace then select PCB from the context menu.
-Alternatively, you can access the panel through the View » Panels » PCB command.
+When the PCB Editor is active, click the button at the bottom-right corner of the workspace and select PCB from the context menu.
+Alternatively, you can access the panel through the View » Workspace Panels » PCB » PCB sub-menu.

 The visual highlighting effect for each masking mode:

-Click the Clear button to return to the default settings.
+Click the Clear button to remove the display highlighting.

 The panel's three checkboxes apply these filter actions:

 Click the Clear button to disable the currently-applied filter.
 All objects in the design workspace will become fully visible and available for selection/editing.
-If you want to reapply the filter, click the Apply button.
+If you wish to re-apply the filter, click the Apply button.

 As you manually pan around the document in the design editor window - using the editor's horizontal and vertical scroll bars or the right-click panning hand - the viewing box in the panel will also move accordingly.
-Conversely, if you click inside the viewing box and drag it around the board image, the document in the design editor window will pan accordingly and at the current zoom level.
+Conversely, if you click inside the viewing box and drag it around the board image, the document in the design editor window will be panned accordingly, and at the current zoom level.